gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Creating an API to integrate a new database is as simple as implementing the interface from the data source to the `EcoBase` data types.

+If you make it such that implement the inteface to data aggregation and assembly is the only necessary part of analysis, and you ensure the data/interface is publicly available.
+The data/interface becomes package together, so regardless of what the column names in the spreadsheet are available, the combined data/interface package gives you everything you need to have the data points in EcoJulia data structure, which can be combined with data from anywhere else.

 ![the caption](./figures/concept.png){#fig:concept}

+Example with SDMlayers.jl

 Why else is `julia` good?